 To some, Zappa remains an experimenter, a "fringe artist," or worse (as recently dismissed by a work friend as "60's drug music.")
 Zappa's mentor, the classical composer, Edgar Varese summed it up when he disapproved of all the "isms," and called himself "One-all alone."
 Zappa certainly was that -- an individual.

 Frank admired and promoted Varese throughout his career.
 Varese's quote -- "The modern-day composer refuses to die" -- was a motif on Zappa's record covers.
 Frank used that idea repeatedly in his interviews and publicity.
-(For a complete understanding of Edgar Varese -- and, specifically, why Zappa thought of him as his own musical hero -- listen to The Complete Works"by the Royal Concertgebouw Orchestra, Asko Ensemble, conducted by Riccardo Chailly, on London).
+(For a complete understanding of Edgar Varese -- and, specifically, why Zappa thought of him as his musical hero -- listen to The Complete Works by the Royal Concertgebouw Orchestra, Asko Ensemble, conducted by Riccardo Chailly, on London records.

-I was 13 when Zappa's first record --The Mother's of Invention's Freak Out -- was released in 1966.
+I was 13 when Zappa's first record --The Mother's of Invention's Freak Out appeared in 1966.
 I bought it on the merits of its bizarre cover art alone.
 I knew nothing about this "group" and had never heard any of their music.
 I loved it at first listen.
 I immediately thought I understood Zappa.
-He was telling me that it was somehow OK to be me, to be human.
+He was telling me that it was somehow OK to be me.
 Beneath the outlandish schtick, disparate chordal structure, and poly-rhythms, there was a humanist here -- cutting through the pop culture with cutting-edge songs like "Who Are The Brain Police?" and "Trouble Coming Every Day."
 I was hooked on Zappa from the beginning.

-For quite awhile I felt alone in my appreciation for these outrageous characters, as most of my friends were into the ultra-hip music of the 60's, not the retro "do-wop" of "Go Cry On Somebody Else's Shoulders" or the strange, seemingly unorganized sounds of "Return of Monster Magnet."
-Fortunately, my mother felt like she knew a little about Frank becasue she told me he reminded her of Spike Jones.
+Initially, I felt alone in my appreciation for these outrageous characters.
+Most of my friends were into the ultra-hip music of the '60s, not the retro "do-wop" of "Go Cry On Somebody Else's Shoulders" or the strange, seemingly unorganized sounds of "Return of Monster Magnet."
+Fortunately, my mother felt like she knew a little about Frank because she admitted he reminded her of Spike Jones.

 Here are a few quotes from others who share my opinion of Frank Zappa -- a truly "one of a kind" artist, and, yes folks, a musical genius.

-"I was surprised that someone could be so multi-talented, such a good writer, and so articulate a composer.
+"I was surprised that someone could be so multi-talented, be a great writer, and so articulate a composer.
 Moreover, he was a virtuoso technician on guitar and had an incredible sense of humor.
 He had all those skills and the ability to conceive, write, and orchestrate very complex orchestral scores.